fallforsweden/shopee-parse-purchase-history/README.md

 - mungkin bisa filter per-bulan dan bukan per-scroll

-thank you! and no AI were harmed during the process of making this program! (ada satu sih buat bikin headless mode tapi diem diem aja yaaa ssssttt)
+thank you! and no AI were harmed during the process of making this program!